 What does a non-bank safe deposit box cost?

-Rental on private safe deposit boxes is typically higher than that charged for bank safe deposit boxes.
-However, because a bank account is not needed, you avoid paying account fees.
-This is especially beneficial in the case of non-residents who pay high non-resident fees at many Swiss banks, if they can open an account at all.
+The rents of private safe deposit boxes are typically higher than those charged for bank safe deposit boxes.
+However, because a bank account is not needed you avoid paying account fees.
+This is especially beneficial in the case of non-residents who pay high non-resident fees at many Swiss banks, if they can open or maintain an account at all.

 Prices vary broadly, so comparing the price in addition to the security and location of storage units is important.
-While price is the deciding factor when storing insured cash, gold bullion or other replaceable items, location and security play a much more important role if you are storing irreplaceable items which no amount of insurance compensation can bring back.
+Price is the deciding factor when storing insured cash, gold bullion or other replaceable items.
+If you are storing irreplaceable items which no amount of insurance compensation can bring back, location and security play a much more important role.
+Location is also important if you expect to deposit and collect items from your safe deposit box frequently.

 If you are looking for secure storage in Switzerland for your valuable possessions and you cannot open a Swiss bank account, a non-bank safe deposit box provides a viable alternative to bank safe deposit boxes.